No Bake Chocolate Peanut Butter Bars (Vegan, Gluten-Free, Healthy)

 - Pour the chocolate topping over the peanut butter layer.
 Spread in an even layer across the pan.

 - Freeze the bars for 15 minutes to set.
 After, slice and enjoy!

-	- *If your coconut oil is solid at room temperature, add several spoonfuls to a bowl and microwave it for 30 seconds.
+- **Coconut oil: If your coconut oil is solid at room temperature, add several spoonfuls to a bowl and microwave it for 30 seconds.
 Measure 1/4 cup and proceed with the recipe.

-	- You can use a square pan or a loaf pan.
+- Pan size: Use a square pan or a loaf pan.
 A square pan will create thinner bars, while a loaf pan will create thicker bars.

-	- For leftovers, keep the bars stored in the refrigerator in an airtight container.
+- How to store: Keep the bars stored in the refrigerator in an airtight container.

-	- The nutrition information below reflects a 12 bar batch.
+- Nutrition info: The nutrition information below reflects a 12 bar batch.
 Depending on the pan you use, the recipe may be sliced into 8, 12, or 16 bars.

 - Serving Size: 1 bar

 - Fat: 22g

 - Carbohydrates: 24.5g